+Note:
-Storage temperature: -40 to 76 °C (-40 to 169 °F)

-Storage humidity (noncondensing): 10 to 95% RH

-Shipping methods: Road and air freight compatible

-Equivalent altitude: <4570 m above sea level

-(i.e. the pressurization level of an aircraft)
+Storage temperature: -40 to 76 °C (-40 to 169 °F) Storage humidity (non-condensing): 10 to 95% RH Shipping methods: Road and air freight compatible Equivalent altitude: <4570 m above sea level (i.e. the pressurization level of an aircraft)

-Note: the information in this section is for packaged instruments only.
+The information in this section is for packaged instruments only.
 Refer to the Environmental section above for unpacked instruments.